mksaraf/kubernetes-lab-tutorial/openshift/basics.md

 The service also provide a name resolution for the associated pods.
 For example, in the case above, the hello pods can be reached by other pods in the same namespace by the name ``hello-world-service`` instead of the address:port ``172.30.42.123:9000``.
 This is very useful when we need to link different applications.

 ## Create a replica controller
-Manually created pods as we made above are not replaced if they get failed, deleted or terminated for some reason.
-To make things more robust, OpenShift introduces the **Replica Controller** abstraction.
 A Replica Controller ensures that a specified number of pod *"replicas"* are running at any time.
 In other words, a Replica Controller makes sure that a pod or set of pods are always up and available.
 If there are too many pods, it will kill some; if there are too few, it will start more.

 A Replica Controller configuration consists of: